 To make this Almond Flour Shortbread Cookies recipe, you’ll need only 6 ingredients and here they are:

-- Natural Sweetener (any one of your preference)
+- Natural Sweetener — Use any one of your preferences.

-- Dark Chocolate Chips (or sugar-free chocolate chips)
+- Dark Chocolate Chips — Alternatively, you can use sugar-free chocolate chips.

 Since this recipe is made with almond flour (which helps the cookies to be light and tender), you won’t need lots of butter to make them.
 In fact, you’ll use only 3 tablespoons of softened butter because almond flour already contains lots of healthy fats.
-Only 3 tablespoons of butter is more than enough to keep the dough crunchy, flaky and delicious.
+Only 3 tablespoons of butter are more than enough to keep the dough crunchy, flaky, and delicious.